-The waitresses and waiters also showed unflustered calm in a torrential August downpour that had everyone scurrying to indoor seating.
+The waitresses and waiters also showed unflustered calm in an unexpected torrential August downpour that had everyone scurrying to indoor seating.

 The elegance and location comes at a price, of course.
 Das Bootshaus belongs to the more upmarket segment of Viennese restaurant life.
 Our five-person breakfast with a couple of drinks each and two cakes worked out at about €150 without tips.
 We ate and drank well on it, though.

 That elegance and location also translates to popularity.
 Although we could have walked in on a Sunday morning, it might be wise to reserve a table.

 Despite the lakeside location, you can find Das Bootshaus relatively quickly via public transport and a short walk.

 Take the U1 subway to Alte Donau (this line leaves, for example, from Schwedenplatz, Stephansplatz and Karlsplatz stations in the centre).

 Come out of the station and go left and left again to cross over the Alte Donau along Wagramer Straße.
 As soon as you reach the other bank, turn right down the flat, paved lakeside footpath.
 Walk about ten minutes to reach Das Bootshaus.